bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/cheatsheet-v2.md

 The setup script is the centre of all activity in building, distributing, and installing modules using the Distutils.
 The main purpose of the setup script is to describe your module distribution to the Distutils, so that the various commands that operate on your modules do the right thing.

 The `setup.py` file is at the heart of a Python project.
 It describes all of the metadata about your project.
 There a quite a few fields you can add to a project to give it a rich set of metadata describing the project.
 However, there are only three required fields: name, version, and packages.
 The name field must be unique if you wish to publish your package on the Python Package Index (PyPI).
 The version field keeps track of different releases of the project.
-The packages field describes where you’ve put the Python source code within your project.
+The packages field describes where you've put the Python source code within your project.

 This allows you to easily install Python packages.
 Often it's enough to write: